xen-42/outer-wilds-localization-utility/README.md

     }
     ```
     This assumes that the XML file with original text and your translations is in the `assets/Translation.xml` file.
 6. Optionally, add a font or a fixer function with `api.AddLanguageFont` or `api.AddLanguageFixer` underneath the `api.RegisterLanguage` line.
 Adding a font is optional.
 A "fixer" function will take in a string and output a string where the characters have been correctly reformatted.
 This is necessary for certain languages, e.g. right-to-left languages like Arabic or Farsi.
+Make sure to call all these methods at the same time, starting with `RegisterLanguage`, else they may not work as intended.

 ## Other info